-The parent will be notified of the child's illness.
 The parent will pick the child up as soon as possible.
-If the parent cannot be located immediately, the child will be isolated and cared for according to the Medical/Dental emergency plan until the parent can be notified to pick up the child.
-The child will be taken home by staff whenever approved, and necessary.
-A child must be fever-free without the use of fever-reducing medicine for 24 hours before returning to the Head Start Center.
+If the parent cannot be contacted immediately, the child will be isolated and cared for according to the Medical/Dental emergency plan until the parent can be notified to pick up the child.
 In the event of a serious illness Head Start will not delay seeking emergency treatment due to a delay in making contact with the parent.